-Tightening of mortgage lending standards and mortgage financing requirements, untimely or incomplete mortgage loan originations for our homebuyers and rising mortgage interest rates could adversely affect the availability of mortgage loans for potential purchasers of our homes and thereby materially and adversely affect our business, prospects, liquidity, financial condition and results of operations.
+Rising mortgage interest rates, tightening of mortgage lending standards and mortgage financing requirements, untimely or incomplete mortgage loan originations for our homebuyers and rising mortgage interest rates could adversely affect the availability of mortgage loans for potential purchasers of our homes and thereby materially and adversely affect our business, prospects, liquidity, financial condition and results of operations.

 Almost all of our customers finance their home purchases through lenders that provide mortgage financing.
-Mortgage interest rates have generally trended downward for the last several decades and reached historic lows in the summer of 2020, which has made the homes we sell more affordable.
-However, we cannot predict whether mortgage interest rates will continue to fall, remain low or rise.
-If mortgage interest rates increase, the ability of prospective homebuyers to finance home purchases may be adversely affected, and, as a result, our operating results may be significantly negatively impacted.
-Our homebuilding activities are dependent upon the availability of mortgage financing to homebuyers, which is expected to be impacted by continued regulatory changes and fluctuations in the risk appetites of lenders.
-The financial documentation, down payment amounts and income to debt ratio requirements are subject to change and could become more restrictive.
+Mortgage interest rates have increased significantly during 2022, which has made the homes we sell less affordable.
+The current and continued macroeconomic conditions impacting the homebuilding industry are rapid inflation and rising interest rates.
+The significant burden of inflation and the rise of mortgage interest rates for our customers during 2022 are viewed by us as the primary driver behind the sudden decrease in demand for new homes beginning in March 2022.
+However, we cannot predict whether mortgage interest rates will continue to rise, remain high or fall.
+If mortgage interest rates continue to increase, the ability of prospective homebuyers to finance home purchases may be adversely affected, and, as a result, our operating results may be significantly negatively impacted.

+Additionally, rapid increases in interest rates may negatively impact the affordability of a home purchase for existing buyers in backlog who still need to lock in a mortgage interest rate for their loan.
+This volatility could lead to an increase in cancellations of home purchase contracts.
+Our homebuilding activities depend upon the availability of mortgage financing to homebuyers, which is expected to be impacted by ongoing regulatory changes and fluctuations in the risk appetites of lenders.
+The financial documentation, down payment amounts and income-to-debt ratio requirements are subject to change and could become more restrictive.